 Better Off With You is an innovative, evidence-informed suicide prevention campaign pilot, delivered by SANE Australia in partnership with two Primary Health Networks (PHNs) – Northern Sydney PHN and Northern Queensland PHN.
 The pilot initiative includes a research component to ensure the campaign’s safety, measure impact and to inform future national suicide prevention activities.
-The project commenced in October 2018 and will conclude in May 2020, with a six-week public campaign wave taking place in January and February 2020.
+The project commenced in October 2018 and concluded in May 2020, with a six-week public campaign wave taking place in January and February 2020.

 Better Off With You draws on the power of peer-to-peer storytelling – sharing the experiences of individuals who have had suicidal thoughts and survived suicide attempts, to reach people in the community who are contemplating suicide.
 As many as 500,000 Australians have attempted suicide at some point in their lives and sharing their experiences can help others who are feeling suicidal.
 The campaign seeks to challenge the perceptions of those who are contemplating suicide that they are a burden on their family, friends and other people.
 This campaign concept draws on Thomas Joiner’s Interpersonal Theory of Suicide, which identifies ‘perceived burdensomeness’ as a key belief in individuals who are having suicidal thoughts.

 PHNs have a key role in the implementation of community-focused approaches to suicide prevention in their regions.
 The two PHN partners selected targeted areas within their regions to undertake the campaign pilot - the Northern Beaches in Sydney, New South Wales; and the Mackay, Whitsunday and Isaac area in Northern Queensland.
 These locations were selected as areas of need due to high rates of suicide, and also chosen based on their community readiness (including having established local suicide prevention action planning groups and coordination within their local services to respond to people during suicidal crisis).
 The campaign pilot has been developed with strong engagement and consultation with local task forces, services, community groups and other organisations.
-The Better Off With You pilot contributes to strategy seven of the Black Dog Institute’s LifeSpan framework for community-based suicide prevention planning, Engaging the Community, and is articulated as a key activity in the local actions plans within the two target areas.
+The Better Off With You pilot contributes to strategy five of the Black Dog Institute’s LifeSpan framework for community-based suicide prevention planning, Engaging the Community, and is articulated as a key activity in the local actions plans within the two target areas.

 The two PHN partners identified target groups within their communities, focusing on those with higher rates of suicidal risk, based on local data.
 Aligned with these target groups, local people with a personal experience of suicide (including feelings of being a burden on others) were engaged and supported by SANE Australia as storytellers for the campaign.
 SANE Australia and PHN partners acknowledge that this pilot campaign does not include any Aboriginal and Torres Strait Islander stories and recognise the importance of sharing these stories in suicide prevention initiatives.
 However, due to the short timelines for development and consultation, we were unable to include these stories in the first pilot in a culturally appropriate way.
 Increasing the number and diversity of stories in the campaign, including those from a variety of cultural and religious backgrounds and sexual and gender identities, will be recommended for future initiatives.